Build Desktop Apps With Kotlin And Jetpack Compose For Desktop

 Extract and move the folder to your workspace

-Open IntelliJ IDEA and create a new project from existing sources
+Open IntelliJ IDEA and open the project from your workspace

 Open